kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 This guarantee means that if multiple processes send signals to a single process, all signals from the same process are received in the send order in the receiving process.
-Still, there is no ordering guarantee for two messages coming from two distinct processes.
+Still, there is no ordering guarantee for two signals coming from two distinct processes.
 One should not think about signal sending as instantaneous.
 There can be an arbitrary delay after a signal has been sent until it has reached its destination, but all signals from `A` to `B` travel on the same path